 Liquidations

-• A Single Signature
+• A single signature

-• The Pre-image of a Hash
+• The pre-image of a hash

 How Liquidation Works

-1. Hash Generation:
+1. Hash Generation

-• A quote for the current price
+• A quote for the current BTC/USD price

-• A liquidation price based on risk parameters from the Master CRS
+• A liquidation price, based on risk parameters from the Master CRS

-2. User Agreement:
+2. User Agreement

-• Every time a user updates their vault, they explicitly agree to a new liquidation threshold.
+Each time a user updates their vault, they agree to a new liquidation threshold.
+This threshold is enforced by the hash generated by the oracle.
+The user’s agreement is embedded in a transaction output that:

 • Requires the MPC Network’s signature to unlock